 Do you want to become a permanent resident of the U.S.?

-First of all, it is essential that the investor has to work in the management of the company.
-A group of investors can join together in this process and each one of them will be eligible for a green card.
+First of all, it is essential that the investor has to work in the company’s management.
+A group of investors can join together in this process, and each one of them will be eligible for a green card.
 However, for this particular green card, each investor must separately meet the requirements.

 WHAT ARE THE REQUIREMENTS?

-- The business must have at least 10 full-time workers in the U.S.;
+- The business must have at least ten full-time workers in the U.S.;

-- Family members of the applicant cannot count as being part of the 10 full-time employees;
+- Family members of the applicant cannot count as being part of the ten full-time employees;

-- In the case of a group of investors applying for green cards, each investor must separately invest $1 million and be responsible for creating 10 new jobs within the company;
+- In the case of a group of investors applying for green cards, each investor must separately invest $1 million and be responsible for creating ten new jobs within the company;

-- The investment must be maintained for at least 3 years;
+- The investor must maintain the investment for at least three years;

 - The principal residence of the investor must be in the U.S.;